victordelrosal/SophosAGI/README.md

 ▶ Advocacy: we advocate for responsible and ethical AGI development, emphasizing the need for transparency, inclusivity, and public engagement in shaping the future of AGI.

-O▶ utreach: we engage with the public, governments, and organizations to promote understanding of AGI, its potential impact on society, and the importance of preparing for its arrival.
+▶ Outreach: we engage with the public, governments, and organizations to promote understanding of AGI, its potential impact on society, and the importance of preparing for its arrival.

 By combining research, education, collaboration, advocacy, and outreach, Sophos aims to ensure that society is well-equipped to address the challenges and opportunities that AGI will bring, ultimately fostering a future where AGI benefits all of humanity.